xnico31/doc_tig_pool/docs/getting_started/01_requirements.md

 ---
 title: Minimum Requirements
 description: Specifications required for optimal mining on TIG Pool.
+weight: 1
 ---

-# Minimum Requirements

 To ensure optimal mining conditions, here are the necessary specifications for your machines: